bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/04-file-loader.md

 # Referencing files, part 1

-On the previous app strucutre we used, we might want to add a custom webfont.
+On the previous app structure we used, we might want to add a custom webfont.
 It would look like this:

 - `src/`
   - `main.js`